 George, Prince of Wales was given no official duties by his father King George III.
 Jockeying for power, he sought to undermine the King by siding with the Whig opposition led by Charles James Fox.
 When the King went temporarily insane in 1788 William Pitt, the Tory Prime Minister, proposed a restricted Regency to protect the King's interests.
 The King's recovery three months later ended the 'Regency Crisis'.
-Pitt's Regency Bill was revived during the King's final illness.
-George was sworn Regent in 1811, crowned King in 1820.
+The Regency Bill was revived during the King's final illness.
+George was sworn Regent in 1811 and crowned King in 1820.
 Vain, self-indulgent and debauched he was, however, a man of exceptional taste and style who is best remembered for his magnificent patronage of the arts.

 by Richard Houston, published by Robert Sayer, after Robert Pyle